OpsLevel/backstage-plugin/README.md

 ### 403 API Requests

-Please validate that you do not have any middleware set up in Backstage that could be removing cookies or headers from the request by the Backstage proxy.
+Please validate that you do not have any middleware set up in Backstage that could be removing headers from the request by the Backstage proxy.

 ### 404 API Requests